-This information will also be made available shortly as a printable PDF booklet for download.
+This information is also available as a printable PDF booklet for download below.

-PERSPECTIVES ON POPULATION HEALTH & HEALTH SERVICES RESEARCH- LINKING CONTEXT & METHODS
+PERSPECTIVES ON POPULATION HEALTH, POLICY & HEALTH SERVICES RESEARCH- LINKING CONTEXT & METHODS

-Module Leads: Prof Anne Hickey (RCSI) & Prof John Browne (UCC)
+Module Leads: Dr Eithne Sexton (RCSI) & Prof John Browne (UCC)

-PRACTICAL APPROACHES TO POPULATION HEALTH & HEALTH SERVICES RESEARCH- METHODS & STUDY DESIGN
+PRACTICAL APPROACHES TO POPULATION HEALTH, POLICY & HEALTH SERVICES RESEARCH- APPLIED RESEARCH METHODS